cynkh/mvc-album-browser/README.md

 Created in Dot.NET Core 1.1.
 Wraps datasets at https://jsonplaceholder.typicode.com.

-Displays a paged set of albums with search capabilities for album title and user name.
+Displays a paged set of albums with search capabilities for album title and user's name.

 Information displayed includes:
   * First album thumbnail